Renegade on Kara: The Great Basin Chapter 1 Challenged to a Duel

 With a dramatic but useless flip of her cloak, she turned and led the way to the tram gate.

 It tempted him to move to one of the three other six-person compartments instead of sitting with Lynn.
-No sooner than he thought that, then the tram was slowing to a different platform in the terminal.
+But no sooner than he thought that, the tram was slowing to a different platform in the same terminal.

-Within minutes, all three compartments had people in them, though none were full, but none had joined them in theirs.
+The tram door slid open again and people took those empty compartments.
+None were filled up, but not one person had been assigned to join them in theirs either.
 He pulled out his reader and checked the stops for their car.
-Only four, including theirs, the fist one, nine house from now.
+Only four, including theirs, the first one, nine hours from now.
 Each compartment was a different stop, he deduced.
-That meant only Lynn and he were on for the entire trip to the last stop.
+That meant only Lynn and he were on for the entire trip to the last stop on the route.

 She reclined her seat, opened her E-reader, and made a point of ignoring him.
-That suited Roger to perfection.
+That suited him to perfection.

 It gave him an advantage now.
 Far from clearing his mind to prepare for the upcoming duel, he focused his mind on a single task: understanding Lynn’s shields and her magic and she would assume it to be meditation.